onecompiler/cheatsheets/markdown.md

-# What is Markdown Language?
+---
+title: Markdown
-### Markdown is a lightweight markup language.
-It is used to create formatted text using simple text editor.
+description: Markdown is a lightweight markup language which is used to create formatted text using simple text editor.
+created: 2022-10-05
+updated: 2022-10-05
+---

 #### Github supports Markdown and thats why we are going to create this documentation in .md file.

 * Content: